Table of Contents

 Prevention and Recovery from Social Engineering Attack

 Whether you are working from home or you are running a company, you need to pay attention to the details while interacting on the web.
-An organization needs to be super cautious in this pandemic and need to make the employees educated regarding the possibilities of becoming a victim of social engineering.
+An organization needs to be super cautious in this pandemic and needs to make the employees educated regarding the possibilities of becoming a victim of social engineering.
 Here are some recommendations to prevent and recover from social engineering.

-If you get messages via email, SMS, or any social media pop-up or a website pop-up, and the message is giving you a sense of urgency to make a decision or giving you something for free or in exchange for a very little amount of money that is too good to be true, slow down and give attention to details and avoid from clicking to those or responding to those messages.
+If you get messages via email, SMS, or any social media pop-up or a website pop-up, and the message is giving you a sense of urgency to decide or giving you something for free or in exchange for a very little amount of money that is too good to be true, slow down and give attention to details and avoid from clicking to those or responding to those messages.

 - Never share Personal Info Over the Phone.
 Always remember that if you get an email or text message asking for your personal and confidential data like your card number, pin, social security number, etc. then it is guaranteed to be a trap of social engineering.
 Delete any emails or messages that ask for your financial information or passwords.

 - Beware of Scam Emails.
-You may sometimes come by some emails stating that they are responding to you for assistance, offering any help to get some offer, will give you a virtual tour of a real state, giving you free consultancy to get an easy loan, etc. are nothing but a scam.
-Don’t engage yourself here and do delete these kinds of emails.
+You may sometimes come by some emails stating that they are responding to you for help, offering any help to get some offer, will give you a virtual tour of a real state, giving you free consultancy to get an easy loan, etc. are nothing but a scam.
+Don’t engage yourself here and delete these kinds of emails.

 - Proper use of Spam Filter: The email service you are using has built-in spam filters.
 Set the spam filter to high and check the spam folders regularly to see if an authentic email has been accidentally reached there.

-- Email Headlines: Be cautious while interacting with emails that contain a subject line related to coronavirus, or any hyperlink, attachments, download links, related to pandemic.
+- Email Headlines: Be cautious while interacting with emails that contain a subject line related to coronavirus, or any hyperlink attachments, download links related to pandemic.